gimlet-io/gimlet-documentation/src/pages/docs/learn-more/faq.md

 ## How can I reset my account?

 If you have problems with your account, you can try by reinstalling Gimlet's GitHub application.
+First, you'll need your account reset which we'll do for you if you reach out to us on our [Discord server](https://discord.com/invite/ZwQDxPkYzE).

 When you login to Gimlet with your GitHub account and see your organization's account logged in, click your profile picture in the top right corner, then click the **Cloud** button.
 You'll see a button saying **Install Gimlet for more accounts** and select it.